evanlissoos/OISC/README.md

 subleq 0, 1
 ```

 There are currently more instructions being implemented!
-They aren't actually different instructions, just macros that get converted into subleq.
+They aren't actually different instructions, just macros that get converted into `subleq`.
 Check out `src/assembler/lib/instructions.py` for more details :)

 ### Data
   Raw data can be placed in the code using the fake op-code `data` or `.data`.
 The data can be accessed using labels.